garfix/nligems/doc/external/design.md

 2. intents
 3. knowledge source interaction

+## Intents

 Design starts with step 2.
 The designer talks to the users of the system and finds out what they want from the system.
 This results in a number of "intents".

-The intents serve as a shield against the user to protect the interaction with the knowledge source.
+The number of intents is limited.

-There are three types of actions: TELL, ASK?, and DO!
+There are three types of intents: TELL, ASK?, and DO intents.

+An ASK intent requests the system to retrieve information from the database.
+This is the most common type of intent.
+An example:

+DATE_OF_BIRTH?(Person)

+A TELL intent requests the system to add information to the database.
+For example:

+DATE_OF_BIRTH(Person, Date)

+A DO intent requests the system to perform an action.

+SEND_EMAIL!(Person, Subject, Content)